MicrosoftDocs/windows-itpro-docs/education/windows/set-up-school-pcs-whats-new.md

 Packages now expire 180 days from the date you create them.

 ### Updated apps with more helpful, descriptive text
 We've updated the app's **Skip** buttons to clarify the intent of each action.
-You'll also see an **Exit** button on the last page of the app.
+An **Exit** button also appears on the last page of the app.

 ### Option to keep existing device names
 The [**Name these devices** screen](use-set-up-school-pcs-app.md#device-names) now gives you the option to keep the original or existing names of your student devices.